Alas4370/ajaProfile.github.io/README.md

     About Me: Learn about my professional background and interests.
     Skills: A detailed list of the technical skills I have acquired.
-    Contact: Get in touch with me through the provided contact form or social media links.
+    Contact: Get in touch with me through the provided contact section or social media links.

 💻 Technologies Used